 You might also like this other low carb green bean casserole.

-I’ve been going crazy trying to make keto Thanksgiving recipes.
-Yesterday I made this keto green bean casserole that my husband and I LOVED!
 One disclaimer though, neither of us love the classic green bean casserole with the cream of mushroom soup.
 I feel this recipe had a lot more flavor with the different cheeses and creamy sauce.
+I used wholesome ingredients and no flour or even almond flour.

 The topping is a mixture of crushed pork rinds, caramelized onions and Parmesan cheese!
 I ate this for dinner by itself and my husband had it as a side dish.
 I froze the rest so I could have a low carb lunch at the ready.
+This recipe is definitely good for all holiday meals.

-There are two main parts to this casserole; the creamy mushroom sauce for the green beans and the crunchy onion topping.
-To make the creamy sauce you need cream cheese, heavy cream and gouda cheese.
-And for the crunchy onion topping, you need onions, pork rinds and Parmesan cheese.
+To make the creamy sauce, the ingredients you need cream cheese, heavy whipping cream and gouda cheese.
+And for the crunchy onion topping ingredients, you need onions, pork rinds and Parmesan cheese.

-First thing you want to do is caramelize the onions.
+Step 1: First thing you want to do is caramelize the onions.
+Heat up an oven proof skillet to medium heat.
 Add a little butter to a skillet along with thinly sliced onion.
 You want to cook this for about 10 minutes until they get nice and brown like the photo below.
-In the meantime cook the green beans in the microwave for 3 minutes.

-When the onions are done, take them out of the pan and set aside.
+Step 3: When the onions are done, take them out of the pan and set aside.

-Making the low carb creamy mushroom sauce
+How to make the low carb creamy mushroom sauce.

-To make the onion topping, first you need to crush the pork rinds.
+Step 6: Crush the pork rinds.
 I just crushed them in the bag with a rolling pin.
 However you can also whiz them around in your food processor.
 When done, mix with the parmesan cheese and fried onions.
 I wish I could have added more onions but that would have added more carbs to the recipe.

 - If you use a oven proof pan like the one above, you won’t have another dish to clean.
 But you can always spoon the green beans into a baking dish and then add the topping before baking.

-263 cals / 21g fat / 7.8g fat / 2.3g carbs / 10.9g protein = 5.5g net carbs
+The nutritional information for 1 serving is: 263 cals / 21g fat / 7.8g fat / 2.3g carbs / 10.9g protein = 5.5g net carbs

 Keto Green Bean Casserole